saitoshi/CodingInterviewQuestions/README.md

 ## Problem 23 - Median Of Two Sorted Array

 Given two sorted array nums1 and nums2 of unequal length and return the median of the two sorted array.

+## Problem 24 - Two Sum

+Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.